serev99/walkyourcat_webpage/README.md

-# Octosquishy_webpage
+# WalkYourCat_webpage
-"Octosquishy" - Unity3D game project [webpage](https://serev99.github.io/octosquishy_webpage/)!
+"Walk Your Cat" - A Mixed Reality project with laser pointer and a cute cat. [webpage](https://serev99.github.io/walkyourcat_webpage/)!